jdcloudcom/en/documentation/Marketplace/Marketplace/Service-Related/PLUS-Enterprise-Email-Document.md

 Here are some of the possible reasons:

 1) The username and password are wrong.
-The Webmail page prompts “Verification failed.
-Please check the username and password you entered carefully”
+The Webmail page prompts "Verification failed.
+Please check the username and password you entered carefully"

 2) Clicking on any operation after logging in has an error.
 Please check the notification in the error information carefully.
-If “FS_code” appears, it means that a certain service corresponding to the system is abnormal.
+If "FS_code" appears, it means that a certain service corresponding to the system is abnormal.
 Please contact the mailbox administrator.

 1.8.3    What is Operation Timeout?

-After logging in to the mailbox, if the user has no action for a long time, when the user performs operations again, he will see the “Operation Timeout” notification.
+After logging in to the mailbox, if the user has no action for a long time, when the user performs operations again, he will see the "Operation Timeout" notification.
 At this time, the user needs to log in to the mailbox again to continue using it.
 This is a security measure provided by the mailbox.

 If you need to edit a long email, you should avoid editing directly in the mailbox to avoid losing the contents of the edited email due to timeouts.